xewar/weatherApp/README.md

-# weatherApp
 <a href="https://xewar.github.io/weatherApp">
 <img src="https://github.com/xewar/weatherApp/blob/623bbc1633a844fbcaa61767a4629da7046055f0/src/projectThumbnail.png" width="600"></a>

 A minimalist weather forecasting site, featuring a five day forecast, the current phases of the moon, and the daily sunrise and sunset times.
 View the live project [here](https://xewar.github.io/weatherApp).

 _Project Focus_

-Practice using async and await, promises, XML HttpRequests, and APIs.
+* Practice using async and await, promises, XML HttpRequests, and APIs.

 _Notes_